 Similarly tagged OmniNerd content:

-- 2013 Astronomy Photograph Contest Winners, by VnutZ about 1 month ago
+- 2013 Astronomy Photograph Contest Winners, by VnutZ 3 months ago

 - Remove Chromatic Aberration With Lightroom, by markmcb almost 2 years ago